JoeSuber/OpenCV-Max-Build-Package-/README.md

     -- QT info can be tricky.
 If using QT5 don't worry about that massive bunch of QT4 stuff that seems incomplete -- X11 options will always have a few missing, but you can ignore that to no ill effect.
 Trying to hunt down all those will probably mess up a chain of dependencies specific to your setup.
+    -- OPENEXR - As long as you see a version number (currently 1.71 from packages) for it under MEDIA I/O you are good.
     -- You may select nvidia options like nvcuuvd (video) and nvfft (fast Fourier transform) without selecting CUDA.
     -- CUDA: When looking for 'missing' libraries, dirs under: /usr/local/cuda or /usr/local/cuda-5-5 are your friend.
     -- also look in /usr/lib/nvidia-updates for those pesky missing *.so